 With local infrastructure projects such as the airport at Badgerys Creek and the proposed M9 link road in the pipeline, the region is now poised to unlock its potential for significant investment and new jobs.

 Our Planning & Development team are responsible for leading, planning ,delivering and managing development in Liverpool including delivering new infrastructure, transport related infrastructure and services and residential, commercial and industrial growth.

 If you want to make a difference in building a vibrant & engaging city then a career Planning & Development is for you.
 Come be a part of something greater!

 Visit our Development for more information.

-Below you will find descriptions for some of our Planning & Development roles, this list is not exhaustive but it is meant to give you an idea of the responsibilities of a childcare worker.
+Below you will find descriptions for some of our Planning & Development roles, this list is not exhaustive but it is meant to give you an idea of the responsibilities of a Planner.

 Development Assessment Planners assess and report on development applications and liaise with the public and developers.
 You will be required to liaise closely with members of the public and developers, and ensure the provision of accurate and timely advice to all stakeholders both internal and external.

 - In addition you will have experience in development assessment and handling a wide range of applications relating to development on industrial, commercial or residential zoned land.